-WHY WE LIKE IT: The Mpow CH6 kids headphones offer a unique take on volume limitations, giving you two different levels to choose from, making them perfect for airplanes or noisier environments.
+WHY WE LIKE IT: These kids’ headphones offer a unique take on volume limitations, giving you two different levels to choose from, making them perfect for airplanes or noisier environments.

-The best feature about the Mpow CH6 kids headphones is the variable volume limitation that allows you to choose either 85dB or 94dB.
-If you need to use these headphones in environments with more ambient noise like on an airplane, train or road trip, you can easily increase the volume so your children can hear their music.
+The best feature about the Mpow CH6 kid’s headphones is the variable volume limitation that allows you to choose either 85dB or 94dB.
+If you need to use these headphones in environments with more ambient noise like on an airplane, train, or road trip, you can easily increase the volume so your children can hear their music.
 This alone should get them rated as the foremost noise-canceling headphones for kids.
-Unfortunately, there’s no way to restrict your kids from making the switch themselves, so we recommend you purchase these for older kids to prevent younger children damaging their ears.
+Unfortunately, there’s no way to restrict your kids from making the switch themselves, so we recommend you purchase these for older kids to prevent younger children from damaging their ears.

-WHY WE LIKE IT: The noot products K11 on ear headphones are travel ready and durable, with excellent and loud sound quality.
+WHY WE LIKE IT: The Noot on-ear headphones are travel-ready and durable, with excellent and loud sound quality.
 Without a robust sound and sleek design, these are the best headphones for older kids.

 The first thing we noticed about the noot products K11 headphones is the distinct lack of volume limitation.
-And while this would normally turn us away, the overall quality and durability of these headphones was too good to pass up.
+And while this would normally turn us away, the overall quality and durability of these headphones were too good to pass up.
 However, this lack of control only makes these good for older kids and not for younger kids.
 The headphones are comfortable and durable, making them a great choice for travel, much like the top Beats headphones can also do.

-WHY WE LIKE IT: The Elecder i37 children headphones are extremely portable, with a lightweight, durable and foldable design.
-These headphones are best for kids who are always on the go, whether to school, soccer practice or the airport.
+WHY WE LIKE IT: The Elecder i37 children’s headphones are extremely portable, with a lightweight, durable and foldable design.
+These headphones are best for kids who are always on the go, whether to school, soccer practice, or the airport.